 Office 365 Business Essentials is Microsoft’s suite of business productivity tools for small to midsize businesses with 300 or fewer employees.
-You can pay $5 per user per month if you make a year-long commitment or you can pay $6 per user per month with just a monthly commitment.
+Furthermore, you can pay $5 per user per month if you make a year-long commitment or you can pay $6 per user per month with just a monthly commitment.

 Applications Included in Office 365 Business Essentials

 Outlook is included and is available via POP/IMAP or ActiveSync on mobile devices.
 As an administrator, you can:

 - Set role-based permissions, role groups, and role-assigned policies

 - Archive Exchange online-based mailboxes

 - Enjoy built-in spam and malware protection